lzaydes/capstone/README.md

 * With the Basys3 connected, select "Program FPGA" in the toolbar
 * Once programmed, click Run -> Run As -> Run on hardware

+  The source code for the OLED2 driver and the Etch a Sketch are found in the main.c file in their respective *.sdk directories.